YOUTH TO YOUTH

 "All the youths involved said the experience was a valuable one and that they were interested in similar projects in the future."

-Sarah Feinbloom is the founder and the former executive director of GOOD DOCS – an educational documentary distribution company specializing in human rights and social issue documentaries.
-She is also an award-winning director, producer and editor whose film work includes documentaries, dramatic narratives and fundraising videos.
+Sarah Feinbloom is the founder and the former executive director of GOOD DOCS – a leading educational documentary distribution company specializing in human rights and social issue documentaries.
+She is also an award-winning director, producer and editor whose film work includes documentaries, dramatic narratives and advocacy films.

-While growing GOOD DOCS, Sarah sought out numerous opportunities to connect her filmmakers with audiences through the GOOD TALKS program she created - a highly regarded speaker series which has brought filmmakers, activists and their films to hundreds of schools, programs and community groups.
-During her tenure she produced over 500 speaking engagements, and the program continues to grow and thrive, giving filmmakers opportunities to talk about their work and generate revenue from their talks.
-Continuously adapting to the needs of her filmmakers and the educational institutions she served, Sarah went on to conceive of and develop a unique approach to running successful documentary film impact campaigns.
-Some highlights include a campaign for the Sundance film INVENTING TOMORROW on teen scientists saving the environment, for which she oversaw impact screenings of the film to over 5,000 high schools who could not have otherwise afforded this valuable resource.
-Sarah organized 1,500 free impact screenings around the country for the film PERSONAL STATEMENT and the #WeBelongInCollege impact curriculum funded by the Bill Gates Foundation to support college access for low income students.
-Also of note for the Claims Conference film RECKONINGS, which focuses on Jewish studies, genocide and reparations, she made possible over 800 free screenings in higher ed institutions and high schools nationwide.
-To support all of these accomplishments, Sarah oversaw a growing staff, a successful internship program and was responsible for the daily operations and strategic growth of the company.
+While growing GOOD DOCS, Sarah launched her signature GOOD TALKS program - a highly regarded speaker series bringing filmmakers, activists and their films to hundreds of schools, community groups and corporate audiences.
+During her tenure she produced over 500 speaking engagements, and this program continues to grow and thrive.
+Continuously adapting to the needs of her filmmakers and the educational institutions she served, Sarah also pioneered a unique approach to successful documentary film impact campaigns.
+Some highlights include a campaign for the Sundance film INVENTING TOMORROW on teen scientists saving the environment, for which she facilitated free impact screenings to over 5,000 high schools who could not have otherwise afforded this valuable resource.
+Sarah organized 1,500 free impact screenings around the country for the film PERSONAL STATEMENT and it’s #WeBelongInCollege impact curriculum funded by the Bill Gates Foundation to support college access for low income students.
+Also of note, Sarah created a campaign for Claims Conference to bring their film, RECKONINGS, on the Holocaust and reparations, to 800 higher education institutions and high schools nationwide.
+To support all these accomplishments, Sarah guided her GOOD DOCS staff, created a successful internship program, in addition to leading daily operations and strategy decisions.

-Alongside her work building and running GOOD DOCS, Sarah has had a longtime career as a documentary filmmaker.
-In much of her own documentary film work, she developed and practiced a collaborative-filmmaking approach, partnering with individuals and communities to center their stories and experiences.
-Her first film was a co-production with her Boston high school students in 1991 called YOUTH TO YOUTH - A Video About Violence.
-By putting cameras into the hands of her students, she was one of the early independent filmmakers to foster and promote youth led storytelling.
-In 2005 she directed and produced DAUGHTERS AND SONS - Preventing Child Trafficking In The Golden Triangle which raised over $200,000 for a Thai NGO working on protecting Thai, Hmong, Karen and Vietnamese children.
-Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) on LGBT activists and their allies in Jamaica.
+Alongside her work building and running GOOD DOCS, Sarah has a longtime career as a documentary filmmaker in her own right.
+In her film work, she developed and practiced a collaborative-filmmaking approach, partnering with individuals and communities to center their stories and experiences.
+As a teacher in Boston in 1991, she put cameras into the hands of her students to co-create YOUTH TO YOUTH - A Video About Violence, becoming one of the very early independent filmmakers who fostered and promoted youth-led storytelling.
+In 2005 Sarah directed and produced DAUGHTERS AND SONS - Preventing Child Trafficking In The Golden Triangle which raised over $200,000 for Friends of Thai Daughters , a Thai American NGO working to protect Thai, Hmong, Karen and Vietnamese children.
+Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) championing LGBT activists and their straight allies in Jamaica.

 Her latest project WHAT DO YOU BELIEVE NOW?
-(2019) is a feature length follow up to her 2002 documentary WHAT DO YOU BELIEVE? which focus on the spiritual and religious journeys of a diverse group of teens into their adulthoods.
+(2019) follows up with the spiritual and religious lives of a diverse group of young people whom she first profiled in her celebrated 2002 documentary, WHAT DO YOU BELIEVE?.
 Both films premiered at the Mill Valley Film Festival.
 WHAT DO YOU BELIEVE? aired on PBS in 2003 and screened internationally at venues including the National Association of Multicultural Education and the American Academy of Religion.
 It was voted “One of the Ten Best Videos for Young Adults in 2003” by the American Library Association and has been shown at over 2,000 schools and colleges.
-Sarah also created and led participant-centered workshops on interfaith dialogue and religious diversity.
-She has been a featured speaker for the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century, and the Religions For Peace-USA Symposium: Beyond Bigotry.
+In conjunction with these two companion films, Sarah created and led participant-centered workshops on interfaith dialogue and religious diversity and was a featured speaker at the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century, and the Religions For Peace-USA Symposium: Beyond Bigotry.

-Although she never went to film or business school, Sarah has a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
-In the past, she taught high school social studies and history, adult ESL and youth filmmaking workshops.
-She also worked as journalist in Israel.
+Sarah holds a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
+In addition to teaching high school social studies and history, adult ESL and youth filmmaking workshops, she was a working journalist in Israel in the 1990s.
 She recently served as a jury member for Jewish Story Partners 2024 granting cycle, and is a former member of New Day Films.